zx80/flask-simple-auth/docs/TUTORIAL.md

 FSA_AUTH = ["token", "basic", "param"]
 ```

 Then we need token secret and route which allows to create a token.
-Edit file `acme.conf` to add the secret and delay of your chosing:
+Edit File `acme.conf` to add the secret and delay of your chosing:

 ```python
 # append to "acme.conf"